KobayashiComputing/DailyDues/README.md

 If all goes well, you will see a dialog with notification that the default database file (dailydues.db) was not found, and so one was created.
 Dismiss the dialog and you should see a new dialog telling you that the database is empty and offering to create some test tasks.

-It's probably a good idea to let it create some test tasks - the default number is 13, but you can choose any (reasonable) number you prefer.
+It's probably a good idea to let it create some test tasks and play around with them until you get a feel for how the app works.
+The default number of test tasks is 13, but you can choose any (reasonable) number you prefer.
 If you have more than 11 tasks, the stack of task buttons will be in a scrollable pane inside the main window.
 Note that you can delete the default database (dailydues.db) and start over from scratch at any time.

+See the file 'manual.md' for information on how to use the app.